Maintenant Croatia Reading

 Click here to read Molly Naylor’s article on the Well Versed project at The Rialto blog.

-The idea behind Well Versed was poets working with teachers to improve the presentation of poetry in primary and secondary schools.
-It was great to work with Molly and all the students and teachers at West Earlham Primary, Wicklewood Primary and North Walsham High School.
+Well Versed was a pilot project of poets working with teachers to improve the presentation of poetry in primary and secondary schools.
+Tom and Molly Naylor and students and teachers at West Earlham Primary, Wicklewood Primary and North Walsham High.

 Warner’s Arc